mythmakerseven/groupread/README.md

 This has been my largest project by far, not least because I have challenged myself with new tools and techniques compared to previous projects.
 All my previous database work involved MongoDB, but for Groupread I branched out into Postgres, which led to replacing Mongoose with Sequelize.
 Sequelize is definitely more complex than Mongoose, and its docs are pretty bad.
 Particularly in the early stages of development, I had a lot of issues caused by poor documentation of basic functionality.
 I managed to hack it together with the help of random blog posts and StackOverflow pages, and now it's not too hard to work with.

 On the frontend, I tried out the up-and-coming Bulma CSS framework, which I've found more visually pleasant and performant than Material or Semantic UI.
 This has also been my first significant experience with modals, which are used for the login/register form as well as the book metadata search popup.
-Bulma requires more manual coding to make modals work compared to other UI libraries, but I liked the increased customization it provides.
+Bulma requires more manual coding to make modals work compared to other UI libraries, but I like the increased customization it provides.

 I also chose not to use create-react-app, if only to learn more about the internal workings of packaging web applications.
 This move had surprisingly few drawbacks - maybe five or six hours of total time configuring and troubleshooting with webpack and eslint.
 In the future I'll probably go with create-react-app again, because there also hasn't been much benefit in dropping it.
 It has been good to learn more about what create-react-app is doing in the background, anyway.